 Click here for Prince's Islands tours by gay local gay travel agency

 Kilyos is a small fishing village by the Black Sea shore of Istanbul on the European side, which is surrounded by green forests all around it.
 It has sandy beaches, hotels, pensions, cafe and restaurants.
 Roughly forty five minutes drive from down town Istanbul, the village is a good option for an escape from big-city life at least for an afternoon.
 Especially preferred by the local people living on the European part of Istanbul, it is a perfect place for nature lovers who would go there for swimming and picnic.
 The sea of Kilyos is rather chilly and wavy and there is flow in some parts.
 It not advised to swim very far from the shore especially in isolated parts of the beaches for this reason.
 To get to Kilyos by car, you need to pass Buyukdere and Sariyer districts driving through the Belgrade Forest.
 The road from Buyukdere passes through one of the arches of Egrikemer, the "Bent Aqueduct" built in 1732.
 If you have time to visit outskirts of Istanbul during your holiday, you can take a public bus to Sariyer first, departing from Taksim and Kabatas.
 You can find dolmus cabs, public bus or taxi to Kilyos from there.
 But the most enjoyable journey would be taking the morning Bosphorus cruise (Bogaz turu) of IDO with public ferryboats from Eminonu to Sariyer before getting to Kilyos, some 15 km away.
 Bogaz turu takes a little over an hour and stops in Besiktas (not far from Taksim, if you want to get on the ferry here) and several other small towns and villages along the Bosphorus.
-You can use public buses on return.
+You can use public buses + M2 Metro Line on return.
 This would be a good and cheaper combination of a Bosphorus cruise and a daily beach adventure.
-On the way back, you can drink a cup of Turkish tea in a sea-side cafe or eat fish in a small restaurant in Sariyer, to make your day a memorable one.
+On the way back you can also stop in Sariyer district for a a cup of Turkish tea in a sea-side cafe or eat fish in a small restaurant, to end your day as a life-time memorable one.

 This is a lovely resort town on the Black Sea coast on the Asian side, 50 km from Uskudar (a district by the Asian shore of Bosphorus, across from Besiktas).
 The famous, extensive beaches of Sile are reached partly by a motorway, and partly by a narrow road winding through the forest.
 The ruins of a Genoese fortress and the lighthouse are also worth seeing in Sile.
 To the west of the town the beaches extend uninterrupted, and to the east there are a series of small, sandy bays.
 The summer months are quite crowded and lively.
 The breakwater of Sile can be cruisy for gay men in the evenings, whereas it is advised to be cautious and make good observation before meeting anyone.
 It may take more than an hour to get to Sile from European side of Istanbul, so it is recommended only if you have plenty of time to spent in Istanbul.
 A daily visit is possible in practice, but accommodation is readily available in the numerous hotels and pensions if you have time for an overnight stay or longer.
 There are public buses (Bus line 139) to Sile from Harem Otogar (intercity bus terminal) on the Asian side.
 You can go to Harem by ferryboats from Sirkeci ferry pier near Sultanahmet.